cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletSchedulerAbstract.rst

 getEstimatedFinishTimeOfCloudlet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: protected double getEstimatedFinishTimeOfCloudlet(CloudletExecution ce, double currentTime)
+.. java:method:: protected double getEstimatedFinishTimeOfCloudlet(CloudletExecution cle, double currentTime)
    :outertype: CloudletSchedulerAbstract

    Gets the estimated time when a given cloudlet is supposed to finish executing.
 It considers the amount of Vm PES and the sum of PEs required by all VMs running inside the VM.

-   :param ce: cloudlet to get the estimated finish time
+   :param cle: cloudlet to get the estimated finish time
    :param currentTime: current simulation time
    :return: the estimated finish time of the given cloudlet (which is a relative delay from the current simulation time)